xot/ElectraOne/DOCUMENTATION.md

 Communication between Live and the MIDI controller takes place using MIDI, and a remote scripts is assigned a specific input port (to listen for MIDI events from the controller) and output port (to send MIDI events to the controller).
 MIDI events on other ports are invisible to the remote script.

 A remote script is written for a specific remote controller.
 As such the remote script knows the specific assignment of MIDI *events* (MIDI channel, event type and event number) to controls on the external controller.
 I.e. it knows what MIDI events will be generated when a dial on the controller is turned, a button is pushed or a key is pressed.
-The remote script Python program uses this information to make Ableton Live respond appropriately to a controller change (for example by calling the appropriate function in the Live API), and also to send status information back to the controller.
+The remote script (written in [Python](https://docs.python.org/3/)) uses this information to make Ableton Live respond appropriately to a controller change (for example by calling the appropriate function in the Live API), and also to send status information back to the controller.

 A typical use case (and what makes them so useful and important to have for an external controller) is to map the controls on the external controller automatically to the currently selected device in Live.